BackdoorAli/Backdoor-Stealth-Image-Injection/README.md

 ## Overview
-This project demonstrates how an attacker can embed a Base64-encoded malicious payload inside the EXIF metadata of a valid `.png` image.
+This project demonstrates how attackers can embed a Base64-encoded malicious payload inside the EXIF metadata of a valid `.png` image.
 Once uploaded to a vulnerable server, the image can trigger remote command execution or download further malware.

 This educational repository simulates:
 - A valid `stealth_shell.png` with hidden malware in its EXIF fields.